caojiachen1/grobid-rs/docs/JSON_IMPLEMENTATION.md

 2. Implement TEI to struct conversion utilities
 3. Provide library API functions for JSON output
 4. Integrate with CLI in a modular way
+5. Ensure compatibility with HTTP service API
-5. Add appropriate tests and documentation
+6. Add appropriate tests and documentation

 ## Implementation Phases